 It's a sign that their immune system is reacting to the presence of the virus in their body.

 Seroconversion is also the point at which the body produces antibodies to HIV.
 Once seroconversion has happened, an HIV test will detect antibodies and give a positive result.

 Seroconversion illness happens to most (but not all) recently infected people.
 It can be severe enough to put someone in hospital or so mild that it's mistaken for something like flu (although a blocked or runny nose is not usually a symptom).

 These could be signs of a harmless infection but two or more of these together within six weeks of unprotected sex could be a sign that you now have HIV.

-Some people with HIV never get a ‘seroconversion’ illness.
-So whether you notice symptoms or not, if you have taken a risk you should seriously consider testing and definitely use condoms until you test.
+Some people with HIV never get a seroconversion illness.
+So whether you notice symptoms or not, if you've taken a risk you should seriously consider testing and definitely use condoms until you test.

 Why does it take so long to get symptoms of later HIV-related illnesses?

 People with HIV usually look or feel well for a number of years.
-They are not likely to feel ill or notice any symptoms during the first few years of their infection.
+They're not likely to feel ill or notice any symptoms during the first few years of their infection.